 What’s a Memorial Mass?

-Memorial Masses are for those whose body or cremains are not present.
+Memorial Masses are for those whose bodies or cremains are not present.
 Reasons for the absence include someone who is unrecoverable, whether that means they disappeared or there’s no way to identify where the body is based on traumatic circumstances.
 Or, it can also mean that the body was buried somewhere else for various reasons.

 With that, a waiting period of up to 30 days may be required before the memorial Mass is performed.